flipbase/docs/recorder/docs.md

 --- | --- | ---
 recorderId | String | UUID provided by Flipbase.
-This is the only mandatory setting. duration | Number | Maximum duration in seconds of a single take. `30` is default. primaryColor | String | Change the color of most prominent buttons.
+This is the only mandatory setting. duration | Number | Maximum duration in seconds of a single take. `30` is default. selector | String | The element ID to create the recorder application for (only necessary when using multiple recorder instances on a single page). primaryColor | String | Change the color of most prominent buttons.
 Color in HEX format. secondaryColor | String | Color in HEX format. backgroundColor | String | Change the background color of the application.
 Color in HEX format.